Bhagya-vishwakarma-29/TimeTable/README.md

 **Q: Can I customize the time slots or break times?**

-- A: Yes, but you’ll need to modify the constants in the code (`START_TIME`, `END_TIME`, morning break, lunch break range).
+- A: Yes, but you'll need to modify the constants in the code (`START_TIME`, `END_TIME`, `LECTURE_DURATION`, etc.).
 A future version will include a configuration file for these settings.

 **Q: How do I view the timetable for a specific department?**

-- A: Open `timetables.xlsx` in Excel.
-Each sheet is named by department and semester (e.g., `CSE_5`).
+- A: Open `timetable_all_departments.xlsx` in Excel.
+The "Overview" sheet contains links to each department-semester timetable.

-**Q: Can faculty or students view their schedules directly?**
+**Q: How can a faculty member view their schedule?**

-- A: Not yet.
-Currently, the timetable is exported to Excel for manual viewing.
-A UI for direct viewing will be added in the future.
+- A: Open `all_faculty_timetables.xlsx` in Excel.
+The "Overview" sheet contains links to each faculty member's schedule.

+**Q: How does the system handle basket courses (electives)?**

+- A: Basket courses (e.g., B1, B2) are scheduled in parallel time slots to avoid conflicts for students who need to choose one course from each basket.

-**Q: What happens if a room type is missing in `Rooms.csv`?**
+**Q: What happens if a room type is missing in `rooms.csv`?**

-- A: The script will print a warning (e.g., “No LECTURE_ROOM type rooms found”) and use default placeholders (e.g., “No Lecture Room”).
-Ensure all room types are included in `Rooms.csv`.
+- A: The script will print a warning (e.g., "No LECTURE_ROOM type rooms found") and try to continue with available rooms.
+Ensure all required room types are included in `rooms.csv`.

+**Q: How do I add more faculty or courses?**

+- A: Simply add new entries to the `combined.csv` file following the same format as existing entries.

 ---

 ### 9. Conclusion

-This user manual provides a guide to setting up and using the Time-table Automation System, a command-line tool for generating academic timetables.
-The current version automates scheduling with conflict avoidance and break times, outputting timetables to Excel.
-Future versions will add a user interface, additional features, and enhanced scheduling constraints.
-For support, contact the development team.
+This user manual provides a guide to setting up and using the Time-table Automation System developed by the Software Psych team.
+The system automates the generation of academic timetables with conflict avoidance, proper room allocation, and staggered break times.
+It outputs comprehensive timetables for all departments and faculty members in Excel format.
+Future versions will add more features and enhance scheduling constraints.
+For support, contact the Software Psych development team.